 Few empirical studies have tested the mate switching hypothesis directly, but several independent findings plausibly converge on it.
 First, relationship dissatisfaction is one of the most powerful predictors of women's actual infidelity, but not of men's infidelity (Glass & Wright 1992).
 Second, relationship dissatisfaction predicts women's sexual interest in other men during both the fertile and luteal phases of the ovulation cycle (Gangestad et al. 2005).
 This finding is consistent with infidelity functioning as a means of mate switching, but it cannot be explained by the good genes at ovulation hypothesis, which predicts interest in other men only during the ovulation phase.
 Third, women's reported expressed benefits of extrapair mating include (a) finding a partner more desirable than their current partner, (b) making it easier to break up with their current partner, (c) being able to replace their current partner, and (d) discovering other potential partners who might be interested in a relationship (Greiling & Buss 2000).
-Fourth, the contexts that women report would incline them to infidelity include a partner who seems interested in them, and meeting someone who is willing to spend a lot of time with them (Greiling & Buss 2000).
+Fourth, the contexts that women report would incline them to infidelity include having a partner who cannot hold down a job, meeting someone more successful than their current partner who seems interested in them, and meeting someone who is willing to spend a lot of time with them (Greiling & Buss 2000).